Michigan Probate and Estate Administration

 A court setting can add unnecessary tension that only complicates matters when family members disagree.
 A relaxed setting with a professional, experienced Probate Mediator can often provide the atmosphere where real communication and compromise can take place.
 The mediator can explain matters, answer questions, and offer solutions in order to settle estate matters amicably without lasting rancor within family ranks.

-The Michigan Probate Law Firm of Mall Malisow & Cooney maintains a significant presence in reputable listings such as Super Lawyers and Best Lawyers in America.
-Moreover, our Michigan Probate Law Firm is comprised of two Attorneys who are nationally Certified Elder Law Attorneys (CELA), certified by the National Elder Law Foundation.
+The Michigan probate law firm of Mall Malisow & Cooney maintains a significant presence in reputable listings such as Super Lawyers and Best Lawyers in America.
+Moreover, our law firm is comprised of two attorneys who are nationally Certified Elder Law Attorneys (CELA), certified by the National Elder Law Foundation.

-Our Michigan Probate Attorneys use their extensive training and expertise to provide the highest level of legal and mediation services to you and your family.
-Our goal is to always serve the best interests of our clients, helping them through the process of Estate Administration and settling any disputes quickly and amicably.
+Our Michigan probate lawyers use their extensive training and expertise to provide the highest level of legal and mediation services to you and your family.
+Our goal is to always serve the best interests of our clients, helping them through the process of estate administration and settling any disputes quickly and amicably.